-System Information
+Systems Information

-EC utilizes G Suite (formerly Google Apps) for Education as our campus email system.
-Additionally, EC reserves the right to enable only selected additional services, as appropriate, to support its mission.
-All email accounts are subject to policies applicable to G Suite for Education and EC.
+EC utilizes Outlook as our campus email system.
+Additionally, EC reserves the right to enable only selected additional MS services, as appropriate, to support its mission.
 Users are expected to manage their email quota and use other selected applications in a responsible manner to support the mission of the College.
-The Google Groups and other applications under the eureka.edu domain in G Suite for Education should only be used for Eureka College academic and Eureka College business related activities.
+Microsoft Suite of applications should only be used for Eureka College academic and Eureka College business related activities.

-Users are expected to use a personal Google account or any other email account for their personal activities.
-EC is not responsible for moving or exporting personal data from an EC G Suite account (including EC assigned email account).
+Users are expected to use a personal account or any other email account for their personal activities.
+EC is not responsible for moving or exporting personal data from OneDrive.